Spirent/openperf/doc/modules/cpu.md

 ### Per *core* statistics:

 To access to the particular statitics of a configured core, use an appropriate core number instead of *N* below.
 The core number is the integer value from 0 to number core configuration blocks in the generator configuration minus 1.
 The order of cores are preserved.
+The core number refer to core number of system.

 * **cores[*N*].available** - available CPU time.
 * **cores[*N*].error** - difference between wanted and actual utilization.